 Australian Hiker is Australia’s premier hiking podcast as well as providing a southern hemisphere view on overseas hiking.
-We are Australia’s most downloaded hiking podcast with regular episodes being released every two weeks covering gear and trail reviews, hiking practice, recipes and skills.
+We are Australia’s longest running and most downloaded hiking podcast with regular episodes being released every two weeks covering gear and trail reviews, hiking practice, recipes and skills.
 Bonus episodes will be released at least once a month and include interviews from the trail as well as with relevant industry and allied professionals.
 Let us do all the research for you.

 Episodes